BenjaminMedia/app-wiki/indexsearch-v2/readme.md

 * **Notes:**

-	We suggest you dont bulk more than 32 MB worth of data at a time as this may impact results and perfomance; also you should set a high timeout value on your request when bulking, since creating/updating a lot of data is slow by nature.
+	We suggest you don't bulk more than 32 MB worth of data at a time as this may impact results and perfomance; also you should set a high timeout value on your request when bulking, since creating/updating a lot of data is slow by nature.

-##Query example
+##Query example <a id="query-example"></a>
 Querying for data is considerably different from IS V1.
 In V2 you are now able to parse an ElasticSearch query to our API and have it ported directly into ElasticSearch.
 This will be the primary way of querying for data.

 This also means that you can use all the existing examples and documentation provided by ElasticSearch here [ElasticSearch Query] (https://www.elastic.co/guide/en/elasticsearch/reference/2.1/query-dsl.html).